Where in the World Is Carmen Sandiego? (game show): The Chief

 The Chief (Lynne Thigpen) is head of the fictional "ACME Crimenet".
-As the de facto announcer for the show, the Chief eloquently uses dialogue rife with puns, alliteration and all forms of word play.
-The Chief became so popular that Thigpen reprised the role in later editions of the PC games, and also in the subsequent TV series Where in Time Is Carmen Sandiego?
+As the de facto announcer for the show, the Chief eloquently uses dialogue with wordplay.
+During season 1, she introduced the gumshoes at the beginning of each episode.

+Thigpen's portrayal of the Chief became so popular that she reprised the role in later editions of the PC games, and also in the subsequent TV series Where in Time Is Carmen Sandiego?

 Rockapella

 New York City a cappella group Rockapella was the house band for the show and also contributed to the comic relief.
 During the series run, their lineup included: